 It can take years to fully master all of the blogging terms, shorthand, abbreviations and jargon out there in the world.

-Don't put undue pressure on yourself to memorize these, either.
-Bookmark this glossary of blogging terms to come back to anytime you've got a question about a term that doesn't sound familiar to you.
+Don’t put undue pressure on yourself to memorize these, either.
+Bookmark this glossary of blogging terms to come back to anytime you’ve got a question about a term that doesn’t sound familiar to you.
+And if you want to learn more about growing a blog, check out these resources I’m frequently updating:

 Now that we’ve made it through all of the key blogging terms you’ll need to know—head over to my ultimate guide to starting a blog and keep your progress going.